fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The finished codex, termed the Mus'haf, was presented to Abu Bakr, who prior to his death, bequeathed it to his successor Umar.
 Upon Umar's own death, the Mus'haf was left to his daughter Hafsa, who had been one of the wives of Muhammad.
 It was this volume, borrowed from Hafsa, which formed the basis of Uthman's legendary prototype, which became the definitive text of the Quran.
 All later editions are derived from this original.

 * Story of how Abu Bakr died
+Abu Bakr appointed Umar as his successor before dying in 634 CE.
+Due to his strict and autocratic nature, Umar was not a very popular figure among the notables of Medina and members of Majlis al Shura; accordingly, high-ranking companions of Abu Bakr attempted to discourage him from naming Umar.
+Nevertheless, Abu Bakr decided to make Umar his successor.
+Umar was well known for his extraordinary willpower, intelligence, political astuteness, impartiality, justice, and care for the poor.
+Abu Bakr is reported to have said to the high-ranking advisers:

+His (Umar's) strictness was there because of my softness when the weight of Caliphate will be over his shoulders he will remain no longer strict.
+If I will be asked by God to whom I have appointed my successor, I will tell him that I have appointed the best man among your men.

+Abu Bakr was aware of Umar's power and ability to succeed him.
+His was perhaps one of the smoothest transitions of power from one authority to another in the Muslim lands.
+Before his death, Abu Bakr called Uthman to write his will in which he declared Umar his successor.
+In his will he instructed Umar to continue the conquests on Iraqi and Syrian fronts.

 </details>